aazuspan/blog/content/blog/landsat_bigquery/index.md

-title = "Summarizing 51 Years of Landsat Data" description = "I analyzed 11 million Landsat scenes to test out the new Earth Engine - BigQuery interface." date = "2024-09-15" tags = ["earth-engine", "python", "geospatial", "cloud"]
+title = "Summarizing 51 Years of Landsat Data" description = "I analyzed 11 million Landsat scenes to test out the new Earth Engine - BigQuery interface." date = "2024-09-15" tags = ["earth-engine", "python", "geospatial", "google-cloud"]
 +++

 BigQuery, a cloud platform for storing and analyzing big tabular datasets, was added as an [export option in Earth Engine](https://cloud.google.com/blog/products/data-analytics/new-bigquery-connector-to-google-earth-engine) last year, and I've been looking for an excuse to test it out ever since.
 It's hard to get a clear idea of capability and cost just from running tutorials and reading pricing tables, so after some brainstorming I settled on a quick weekend project: